dylanslewis/stylesync/README.md

 # How to use

 If you’re using **stylesync** for the first time, you can run `stylesync` from your project’s root directory and you’ll be taken through a set up wizard.
 Once completed, a `stylesyncConfig.json` file will be saved, so next time you can simply run `stylesync`.
+# Sample project

 `TODO: Add speed run video`

+See `stylesync` in action in this [small sample project](https://github.com/dylanslewis/stylesync-styleguide-ios), which showcases a design system in a simple iOS app.
+It’s already set up with templates and a `stylesyncConfig.json` file, so you can just run `stylesync` to see how it works!

 # Contributions